Identity theft is when someone uses your identity information to pretend to be you.

 What to do if you’re the victim of identity theft

-If you suspect or know that someone is fraudulently using your identity in any way, you should contact the police.
-You’ll also need to contact the organisation your identity information is connected with — for example, the Department of Internal Affairs for a stolen passport, your bank for compromised bank accounts or credit cards.
+Contact the organisation your identity information is connected with — for example, the Department of Internal Affairs for a stolen passport, or your bank for compromised bank accounts or credit cards.

-You can also get free help from IDCARE — New Zealand’s national identity theft support service.
+Get free help from New Zealand’s national identity theft support service.

 There have been cases of identity theft where someone applies for credit using another person’s name.
 You can ask a credit reporting company not to release your credit information if you think you’re the victim of fraud.